Aaron20127/Camera-lidar-joint-calibration/README.md

 * **Notes**

-1. The Projection formula from point cloud to image looks like this
+1. The projection formula from point cloud to image looks like this
 ```
     Pc = K * R * (Pw - T)
 ```